elastisys/scale.cloudpool/README.md

         members.
       - `initialBackoffDelay`: Initial delay to use in exponential back-off on retries.
         May be zero, which results in no delay between retries.
-    - `refreshInterval`: How often to refresh the cloud pool's view of the machine pool members.
+    - `refreshInterval`: How often to refresh the cloudpool's view of the machine pool members.
     - `reachabilityTimeout`: How long to respond with cached machine pool observations before responding with a cloud reachability error.
 In other words, for how long should